A unified-description of curvature, torsion, and non-metricity of the metric-affine geometry with the M\"{o}bius

+This assertion can also be verified without any explicit calculation when considering the gauge approach to gravity introduced in the previous section.
+Namely, any vector bundle has the so-called standard flat connection in a local region~\cite{Baez:1995sj}.
+This allows to exist the vanishing spin connection in the local region.
+Then, co-frame transformation introduces $\Lambda^{I}{}_{J}$ but, taking Eq.~(\ref{Covariant derivative of co-vielbein}) into account, it is obvious that the theory does not change in the same sense as the conventional gauge theories such as Yang-Mills theory.
+In this way, based on the gauge approach to gravity, a great amount of knowledge in the conventional gauge theories would be applied to the research on theories of metric-affine gravity.
+In particular, simplifying calculations would contribute to proceeding with the Hamiltonian analysis of these theories.

-\section{Riemann-Cartan geometry: a unified description of curvature and torsion 2-forms with the M\"{o}bius representation}
+\section{Riemann-Cartan geometry: a unified-description of curvature and torsion 2-forms with the M\"{o}bius representation}

-The curvature, torsion, and non-metricity 2-forms, which are given in Eq~(\ref{Curvature in components expresion in MAG}), Eq~(\ref{Torsion in components expresion in MAG}), and Eq~(\ref{Non-metricity tensor from potential}), respectively, are equivalently defined in the internal space $\mathcal{V}$ due to $\mathcal{V}|_{U}\simeq T\mathcal{M}|_{U}$.
-Using Eq~(\ref{Metric-Vielbein relation}) and Eq~(\ref{Weitzenboch connection}) to replace the metric in the internal space $\mathcal{V}$ and the spin connection by that in the manifold $\mathcal{M}$ and the Weitzenb\"{o}ch connection, respectively, and contracting by Eq~(\ref{Veilbein contranction}) all remaining the internal space indices, all these geometric quantities are moved to those in the tangent bundle $T\mathcal{M}$.
+The curvature, torsion, and non-metricity 2-forms are defined in the internal space $\mathcal{V}$ thanks to the local property: $\mathcal{V}|_{U}\simeq T\mathcal{M}|_{U}$.
+(The conventional intruduction of these geometric quantities are reviewed in~\ref{02}.)
+Using Eq.~(\ref{Metric-Vielbein relation}) and Eq.~(\ref{Weitzenboch connection}) to replace the metric in the internal space $\mathcal{V}$ and the spin connection by that in the manifold $\mathcal{M}$ and the Weitzenb\"{o}ch connection, respectively, and contracting by Eq.~(\ref{Veilbein contranction}) all remaining the internal space indices, all these geometric quantities are moved to those in the tangent bundle $T\mathcal{M}$.
 The converse is, of course, valid.
 In this section, based on this formulation, we focus on investigating these quantities in the internal space $\mathcal{V}$, and then let us show that the curvature and torsion 2-forms can be unified by using the so-called M\"{o}bius representation.
 Finally, the subclasses of the Riemann-Cartan geometry are classified.